 And please check out our listening and video pages, as well as our FaceBook page for updates.

 Postponed from March 2020, in these concerts, Counterpoint joins with pianists Samantha Angstman and Alison Cerutti and percussionists Nicola Cannizzaro and Thomas Toner for a program featuring Eric Ewazen’s stirring setting of Edgar Allen Poe’s poem The Bells, Leonard Bernstein’s thrilling Missa Brevis, and Igor Stravinsky’s Symphony of Psalms, one of the greatest choral works of the twentieth century.

 Works by Sulpitia Cesis, Jennifer Fowler, Joan Szymko, Tomas Luis de Victoria, Benjamin Britten, and Leonard Bernstein, all honoring female saints and religious women.

-Christmas with Counterpoint and the Vermont Symphony Orchestra Brass Quintet (December 19-23, 2018)
+Christmas Concerts with the Vermont Symphony Orchestra Brass Quintet (December, 2020)

 An annual tradition.
 We visit beautiful churches in idyllic towns throughout Vermont and spread holiday cheer.
 In addition to a selection of classic carols, this year we will feature Christmas music by women and composers of color, including Alice Parker, Amy Beach, Elizabeth Poston, William Levi Dawson, Joseph Augustin, Babatunde Olatunji, and Vermont’s own David Horn.
 Also works by Ward Swingle and Vermont composer Nathan Stumpff.
 Information at the Vermont Symphony Orchestra website, www.vso.org.